How To Edit Your WordPress User Profile

 4 – Keyboard Shortcuts

-Ticking the “Enable keyboard shortcuts for comment moderation” box allow you to moderate comments using keyboard shortcuts.
+Ticking this box allow you to quickly navigate and perform actions to moderate comments using keyboard shortcuts.

 5 – Toolbar

-The Admin Toolbar is located at the very top of your Admin screen and provides you (and your logged in site users) with access to various administrative functions, features, information and “quick links” to other areas of your site …
+The Admin Toolbar is located at the very top of your Administration screen and provides you (and your registered users) with access to a range of important admin functions, features, information and “quick links” to other areas of your site …

 Profile > Name